JBL-987/Scanny/README.md

 # Scanny

-My Flutter Project With AI Chat as a Doctor
+My Flutter Project for labelling an object when you open camera

 ## This Project is still on development
 you may contribute if you want